 To trim your food costs and save money on food, keep these tips in mind:

-Just be sure not to buy extra products you won’t eat just because they’re on sale; you’ll likely end up wasting money and food.
+Just be sure not to buy extra products you won’t eat just because they’re on sale, especially if they tend to go bad quickly.
+That way, you’ll likely end up wasting both money and food.

-Restaurant meals, per serving, are far more expensive than home-prepared meals.
+Even moderate-cost restaurant meals, per serving, are far more expensive, and often far less nutritious, than home-prepared meals are.
 For instance, a restaurant burger costs an average of $7.07 more than one prepared at home, and a serving of spaghetti in a restaurant costs an average of $8.94 more than one made at home, according to research by Datafiniti.

 That’s not to say you should never indulge — just be more conscious about when and why you do it.
 Even if you scale back by one restaurant or delivery meal per week, you can save $40 or more a month.